 After quickly getting reacquainted, we agreed to meet in my room at sunset and drink some wine.
 (She got me a room overlooking the lake.)
 I do not remember what led up to it, but I found myself lying in bed while she stood next to it removing her clothes.
 I still don’t fully understand what came over me, but the memories of all those years of yearning for her and hearing about her sexual adventures suddenly hit me and I became angry and said, “All the waiting was not worth it!
 I do not want to do this.”
 You may be thinking that my reaction was pretty cold.
 If so, you are right.
 I could have handled it better.

 I apologized to her the next morning when I checked out.
 We did see each other a few times after that, but we were never intimate which was extremely rare for me at that time.

-I believe our guidance system for dating, mating, and love come from our intuition (or gut instincts) and not from our head.
+I believe our guidance system for dating, mating, and love comes from our intuition (or gut instincts) and not from our head.
 These signals can lead us to what is best for us and help us to avoid bad situations.
 The key is learning to recognize and trust these messages.

 If we rely too much on what our head is telling us, our thoughts and logical intentions begin to be infiltrated by our fears.
 Go with your intuition.
 And go forward anyway even if you are afraid.
 Soon after you’ve done this, your fear will dissolve and be replaced with certainty.